swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 In this chapter, you will learn how to:

+1. Create a BentoML "Bento"
+2. Containerize the Bento with Docker
+3. Create a container registry that will serve as your model registry
+4. Publish the Bento Docker image to the container registry
-1. Create the Kubernetes cluster
+5. Create the Kubernetes cluster
-2. Validate kubectl can access the Kubernetes cluster
+6. Validate kubectl can access the Kubernetes cluster
-3. Install MLEM with Kubernetes support
-4. Create a Model Registry
-5. Manage deployment declaration and state
+7. Create the Kubernetes configuration files
-6. Deploy the model on Kubernetes with MLEM
+8. Deploy the Bento on Kubernetes
-7. Access the model
+9. Access the model

 !!! danger